isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 #### Test 'after import' configuration

 Steps:
 - Create a Profile named `Profile 1` that saves to a folder of your choice and leaves a copy of the file in SharePoint after import.
+Give it the template 'testing template', and map the SharePoint Column `Actual Work` to the required Laserfiche Field `Number (2)`.
 - Create a Profile named `Profile 2` that saves to the same folder and Replaces SharePoint file with a link after import.
 - Create a Profile named `Profile 3` that saves to the same folder and Deletes SharePoint file after import.